chimera-linux/cports/Packaging.md

   conflicting files.
 This is primarily useful for moving files from one package to another, or together with `replaces_priority`, for "policy packages".
+* `restricted` *(str)* By default, `cbuild` does not allow packages that are marked this way to be built.
+The value is the reason why it's marked like that.
+Often this will be e.g. non-redistributable clause in the terms of the package.
 * `scriptlets` *(dict)* A dictionary of strings that are the scriptlets for this package.
 These take precedence over file scriptlets.
 * `sha256` *(list or str)* A list of SHA256 checksums (or just one checksum